matthijskrul/Conlanging/RST/elvish/syntax.rst

 the malefactive)

 Clausal:
+********

 Negation:

-- proclitic on first verb, noun, adjective, demonstrative, or pronoun: emin- (from proto-Elvish 'e min', 'and not-be')
+Proclitic on first verb, noun, adjective, demonstrative, or pronoun: emin- (from proto-Elvish 'e min', 'and not-be')

 Qs:

 - Polarity enclitic on subject, with SVO word order: -ami:n (from proto-Elvish 'or not-be', derived from negation marker, with vowel lengthening as result of emphatic shift)

 - Interrogative enclitic on subject, with SVO word order: -ʃa (from defunct proto-Elvish verb for 'do')

 Relative clause markers:

 - Interrogative pronoun (inflected for case and noun class): θær (*pl.*\ θæri) ('who, what'), mainly used in independent pronominal position

 - Verbal suffix -daθ (*orig. via 'da+θær'*), forming a relative form of the verb ('the one who died...' -> DEF.man die.PST.3.SG.REL)

-- A third form is e.g. 'DEF.house live.GER.PST.1SG' -> "the house where
-I lived", "the house which I lived in" (lit. "the house of my past living") for subordinate clauses involving literal or figurative locational prepositional complements (in which, against which, to which, etc, contextually to be determined).
+- A third form is e.g. 'DEF.house live.GER.PST.1SG' -> "the house where I lived", "the house which I lived in" (lit. "the house of my past living") for subordinate clauses involving literal or figurative locational prepositional complements (in which, against which, to which, etc, contextually to be determined).
 Note the order change from the usual predicate-complement structure.

 Possessives:
+************

 - Possessives are marked by the possessive enclitic -u, which attaches to the first noun of the possessed phrase, followed by the (non-obligatory) pronoun markers.

 E.g. 'I get the dog's big white bone' = *t*\ :sup:`h`\ *ulwə* *eulnda galau ail yasi:lɑn:il*\ (get.1SG bone.3SG snow.like big DEF.dog)

-Adverbial stuff:
+Adverbials:
+***********

 There's some adverbial/conjuncting things that serve primarily temporal and sequential purposes.
 These are generally clitics which can be